michaellones/OptoPsh/README.md

     $ evaluateoptimiser.sh <params-file> <optimiser-file> [repeats moves problems dims modify-problems] [ensemble-size]

-The optional parameters will override any settings in params-file (use -1 to use the current setting).
+The optional arguments will override any settings in params-file (use -1 to use the current setting).
 If optimiser-file is an output file, then it will use the best-of-run optimiser.
 If optimiser-file is a program pool file, then it will form a hybrid optimiser.
 You can set the parameter ensembleSize in params-file to limit the number of programs to be used in the hybrid, or use the argument ensemble-size if you are also specifying the other optional parameters.

 Visualising Optimisers
 ======================